Who are Genetic Counselors?

 Our Genetic Counselors

-Jessica Davis, M.D., is a clinical geneticist in The Valley Hospitals Maternal-Fetal Medicine department.
-She received her medical degree from the Columbia University College of Physicians & Surgeons.
-Dr. Davis completed her internship in Pediatrics from St. Lukes-Roosevelt Hospital Center, and fellowships in genetics and cytogenetics from Albert Einstein College of Medicine.
+Nelly Oundjian, M.D., is a clinical geneticist in The Valley Hospital’s Maternal-Fetal Medicine Department.
+She received her medical degree from University of Aleppo in Syria.
+Dr. Oundjian completed her residency at Harlem Hospital Center, and her fellowship at Columbia-Presbyterian Medical Center.
 She is board certified by the American Board of Medical Genetics.

 Zipora Eckstein, MS, CGC, is the senior genetic counselor in The Valley Hospitals Maternal-Fetal Medicine department.
 She received her Bachelor of Science degree in biology from The Hebrew University, and her Master of Science degree in human genetics from Sarah Lawrence College.
 Zipora is board certified in genetic counseling.